Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Method

-We learn a separate population of place cells $h(x, t)$ for each $t \in \mathcal{T}$, by minimizing the least squares error:
+We learn a separate population of place cells $h(x, \tau)$ for each $\tau \in \mathcal{T}$, by minimizing the least squares error:

-We learn $h(x, t)$ over the discrete lattice, where $\sum_{x, y}$ in (\ref{eq:loss}) is over all pairs of points on the lattice.
-We optimize this objective using the AdamW optimizer \citep{loshchilov2017decoupled}, where after each iteration, for each $x$, we set the negative elements of $h(x, t)$ to 0, and then normalize $h(x, t)$ so that $\|h(x, t)\| = 1$.
+We learn $h(x, \tau)$ over the discrete lattice, where $\sum_{x, y}$ in (\ref{eq:loss}) is over all pairs of points on the lattice.
+We optimize this objective using the AdamW optimizer \citep{loshchilov2017decoupled}, where after each iteration, for each $x$, we set the negative elements of $h(x, \tau)$ to 0, and then normalize $h(x, \tau)$ so that $\|h(x, \tau)\| = 1$.

-In high dimension, random vectors tend to have near zero inner product, so they provide good fit for non-adjacent $x$ and $y$.
-Learning is mainly to fit adjacent $x$ and $y$.

-The learning reduces pairwise adjacency relationships $(q(y|x, t), \forall x, y)$ into individual embeddings $(h(x, t), \forall x)$, which collectively form a map of the environment.
+The learning reduces pairwise adjacency relationships $(q(y|x, \tau), \forall x, y)$ into individual embeddings $(h(x, \tau), \forall x)$, which collectively form a map of the environment.

-After learning, we can use bi-linear interpolation to make $h(x, t)$ a continuous map over $x$.
-As a result, $q(y|x, t) = \langle h(x, t), h(y, t)\rangle$ also becomes continuous, approximating the transition kernel of the continuous heat equation.
-The continuous $q(y|x, t)$ can then elegantly guide planning of smooth trajectories in continuous space instead of discrete lattice.
+After learning, we can use bi-linear interpolation to make $h(x, \tau)$ a continuous map over $x$.
+As a result, $q(y|x, \tau) = \langle h(x, \tau), h(y, \tau)\rangle$ also becomes continuous, approximating the transition kernel of the continuous heat equation.
+The continuous $q(y|x, \tau)$ can then elegantly guide path planning in continuous space instead of discrete lattice.

-The non-negative constraint enables us to learn localized bump-like place fields.
-Without non-negative constraint, the place fields will be wave-like instead of bump-like.
-The localized place fields make the learned embeddings interpretable as place cells, enabling us the shift attention from the population of cells to individual cells.
-The localized place fields collectively form a tiling of the environment.